 Try Light Therapy

 A common complementary therapy people have been trying lately has been light therapy, but did you know that light therapy has deep roots in American science?
 In the 1950s, doctors began treating folks with seasonal affective disorder (SAD) with high lumen light therapy every day and it worked!
 These days, light therapy is super affordable.
-In fact, you can pick up a light therapy lamp on Amazon for less than your phone bill.
+In fact, you can pick up a light therapy lamp on Amazon for less than your phone bill. (affiliate link)

 It’s best to use light therapy in the morning, preferably after you’ve had a little time to wake up and you should spend a good bit of time in front of the lamp so that your body can kickstart all the necessary processes.
 Fortunately, lamps like this are very easy to bring into workspaces or to use in the comfort of your home.